mbdevpl/open-fortran-parser-xml/README.rst

 Each of which has :xml:`<header>` and :xml:`<body>`.
 Additionally, :xml:`<module>` has :xml:`<members>`.

+The contents of the header depend on the type of the node.
+For example, in case of subroutines, it contains list of parameters.

 In the body, a special node :xml:`<specification>`, followed by a collection of statements can be found.

 The :xml:`<specification>` contains a collection of :xml:`<declaraion>` nodes.